 The oscillator has total energy equal to kinetic energy + potential energy,

-Suppose now the motion is damped, with a drag force proportional to velocity.
+Suppose, then, the oscillator is subject to a drag force proportional to velocity.

 The important point is that the terms are just derivatives of with respect to time, multiplied by constants.
-It would be a lot more difficult if we had a drag force proportional to the square of the velocity, or if the force exerted by the spring were not a constant times (this means we can’t stretch the string too farthey all go nonlinear for a big enough stretch).
+The math would be a lot more difficult if we had a drag force proportional to the square of the velocity, or if the force exerted by the spring were not a constant times (this means we can’t stretch the string too farthey all go nonlinear for a big enough stretch).
 Anyway, it is easy to find exponential functions that are solutions to this equation.
 Let us guess a solution:

 Staring at this expression for , we notice that for to be real, we need to have